Gamerdudee/holmes-enforcement-model/royalty-model-and-declaratory-IP.md

 ## 🔒 **Procedural Enforcement Active:** See [HEM-BADGE.md](./HEM-BADGE.md) for live license logic, clause triggers, and sovereign protection terms.

+> ## ⚖️ This file is structurally governed by HEM Clause CU‑2.3.
+Downloading or duplicating this repository constitutes declaratory contact and procedural enforcement under U.S. sovereign clause law.

 ---

 # ⚖️ This repo is protected by the Holmes Enforcement Model